vindarel/lisp-journey/content/gray-streams.md

   where stream-operation-not-handled is a generic function whose default method signals an error, but forwarding streams can define methods that will create a method to handle the unexpected operation.
-(Perhaps NO-APPLICABLE-METHOD should be changed to take two required arguments since all generic functions need at least one required argument, and that would make it unnecessary to define a new generic function class just to be able to write this one method.)
+(Perhaps `no-applicable-method` should be changed to take two required arguments since all generic functions need at least one required argument, and that would make it unnecessary to define a new generic function class just to be able to write this one method.)

-  Another thing that is not addressed here is a way to cause an instance of a user-defined stream class to be created from a call to the OPEN function.
+  Another thing that is not addressed here is a way to cause an instance of a user-defined stream class to be created from a call to the `open` function.
 That should be part of a separate issue for generic functions on pathnames.
-If that capability were available, then PATHNAME and TRUENAME should be required to be generic functions.
+If that capability were available, then `pathname` and `truename` should be required to be generic functions.

-  An earlier draft defined just two classes, FUNDAMENTAL-INPUT-STREAM and FUNDAMENTAL-OUTPUT-STREAM, that were used for both character and binary streams.
+  An earlier draft defined just two classes, `fundamental-input-stream` and `fundamental-output-stream`, that were used for both character and binary streams.
 It isn't clear whether that simple approach is sufficient or whether the larger set of classes is really needed.